Jeep is Named America’s Worst Car Brand

 Jeep has been ranked as America’s worst car brand for 2022, according to Consumer Reports.

 Every year, Consumer Reports publishes a ranking of the best and worst car brands based on their “report cards” for each brand’s models.
-They look at road-test performance, predicted reliability, owner satisfaction, and safety:
+To answer, “what is the worst brand of car for 2022?” they look at road-test performance, predicted reliability, owner satisfaction, and safety:

 Road-Test Score: Vehicles are put through more than 50 tests and evaluations.

 Predicted Reliability: Consumer Reports’ Annual Auto Surveys are used to score each car brand based on problems reported by members in 17 trouble areas.

 Owner Satisfaction: For this score, Consumer Reports asked their members if they would buy the same vehicle again.

 Safety: Consumer Reports looked at any available crash-test results, and awarded extra points for crash-prevention systems.

 The brands with model lineups that perform well consistently in all categories achieve the top places in the ranking.
 This year, Consumer Reports ranked Subaru, Mazda, and BMW as the top three car brands.
 The bottom of the lineup featured Mitsubishi, GMC, and, last (and apparently least,) Jeep.

 The Jeep ranking as one of the worst car brands ever comes as no surprise to anyone in the automotive industry, to Jeep owners, or to any lemon lawyers, who, like our team at Timothy Abeel & Associates, regularly field calls from dissatisfied Jeep owners.
 While it’s hard to answer with certainty “what is the worst car brand?” the sheer number of dangerous problems makes Jeep a strong contender at the very least.

 Which Jeep models are causing problems?